-Executive Summary
+Executive summary

-20 years on from the Restoration of Independence and the promise of equality and freedom, women and girls in Timor-Leste are facing an epidemic of violence.
-While the levels of violence are among the highest in the world, this epidemic is largely silent and invisible.
+Twenty years on from the restoration of independence and the promise of equality and freedom, women and girls in Timor-Leste are facing an epidemic of violence.
+The levels of violence are among the highest in the world, but this epidemic is largely silent and invisible.

 Violence starts in the home, and most women live alongside the perpetrators.
-Traditional patriarchal norms, along with male-dominated customary practices, silence women and girls in Sucos and Aldeias, building a culture of stigma, that surrounds survivors who come forward for justice and help.
+Traditional patriarchal norms, along with male-dominated customary practices, silence women and girls in Sucos and Aldeias, building a culture of stigma that surrounds survivors who come forward for justice and help.

-Despite two full cycles of the National Action Plan on Gender-Based Violence (NAP GBV), and a decade since the Penal Code criminalized domestic violence, and a specific Law on Domestic Violence (LADV), many Suco leaders reflected on how violence continue to limit women's and girls' ability to "ukun an", or achieve self-determination, in their own lives.
+Despite two full cycles of the National Action Plan on Gender-Based Violence (NAP GBV), and a decade since the Penal Code criminalized domestic violence, and a specific Law on Domestic Violence (LADV), many Suco leaders reflected on how violence continues to limit women's and girls' ability to "ukun an", or achieve self-determination, in their own lives.